bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

 spreadsheet to track the fine grained assement, and anyone who consumes bootstrap-vue(-next) should be able to do the first pass evaluation of a component.

+Note: The parity report is a work in progress and is lagging well behind the actual state of bootstrap-vue-next.
+Please don't use it as a measure of the current status of the project yet.
+When the parity report is at parity with the project, we'll remove this note.

 To contribute:

 - Take a look at the read-only version of the spreadsheet, available [here](https://1drv.ms/x/s!AiUqzkjNYGL6ieBPpQpcR41wo1laZQ).
 You can filter on `BFormCheckbox` and `BFormCheckboxGroup` in the `Component` column to see an example of components that are being evaludated and just about anything else to see the initial state.
 - Read through the `Instructions` tab of the spreadsheet, which provides a suggested process to verify a component.
-- Once you're satisfied that you understand the process, request access top the [read/write version of the spreadsheet](https://1drv.ms/x/s!AiUqzkjNYGL6ieBPJZV0b2mgOVgnYw) on the [Bootstrap Vue 3 discord server](https://discord.gg/8VjEkneh).
+- Once you're satisfied that you understand the process, request access top the [read/write version of the spreadsheet](https://1drv.ms/x/s!AiUqzkjNYGL6ieBPJZV0b2mgOVgnYw) on the [bootstrap-vue-next channel of the BootstrapVue discord server](https://discord.gg/pE875sZP).
 - Evaluate a component (or two) and get us one step closer to v1!

 More context is available in the comments for [this issue](https://github.com/bootstrap-vue-next/bootstrap-vue-next/issues/1775).